tamoore/Componzer/README.md

 # Componzer
-A prototype of how to create a component CMS using AWS Lambda func, DynamoDB , NodeJS, ReactJS and Redux
+A prototype of how to create a component CMS using AWS Lambda, DynamoDB, Node, React, Redux, Scribe and Sir Trevor

 ### Install
 `npm install`